Saikabilane/RAG-final/README.md

 2. **Prerequisites:**

-    - Install Graphiz sifteare on tour system for generating flowchart based responses.
+    - Install Graphiz software on tour system for generating flowchart based responses.

 4. **Create a folder:**